Jacquetta Hawkes: Archaeological work in the 1960s

 Her archaeological research continued, co-editing with Leonard Woolley UNESCO's book on prehistory entitled History of Mankind, which was published in 1963.
 Hawkes was responsible for writing the sections on the Paleolithic and Neolithic, whereas Woolley's approach renounced the global and he wrote on the Bronze Age in the area that was then termed "the Fertile Crescent".
-Reviewed by Dutch archaeologist Sigfried J. De Laet, Hawkes' writing style was praised as was her emphasis on a "global" prehistory; however some of the factual information she included was accused of being out of date.
+Reviewed by Dutch archaeologist Sigfried J. De Laet, Hawkes's writing style was praised as was her emphasis on a "global" prehistory; however some of the factual information she included was accused of being out of date.

 In 1968 she published Dawn of the Gods, which examined Minoan civilisation, and argued that it was a "feminine" society.
 Hawkes was one of the archaeologists who first proposed that women were the rulers of the ancient Minoans; the idea had been discussed previously by historians of culture and religion, such as Joseph Campbell, and it had also been discussed as part of feminist discourse.
 She used evidence from art to argue that the society was matriarchal: "the absence of these manifestations of the all-powerful male ruler that are so widespread at this time and in this stage of cultural development as to be almost universal, is one of the reasons for supposing that the occupants of Minoan thrones may have been queens".
 Reviewed by Frank Stubbings, he praised the book, describing how "the writer remembers always that these were real human beings"; however, he also had several caveats - some on questions of dating, but most of all on account of the poetic language used by Hawkes.
-Archaeologist Nicoletta Momigliano has placed Hawkes' Dawn of the Gods as part of a canon of 1960s "pacifist and hippie interpretations" that were influenced by Jungian psychology.
+Archaeologist Nicoletta Momigliano has placed Hawkes's Dawn of the Gods as part of a canon of 1960s "pacifist and hippie interpretations" that were influenced by Jungian psychology.

 Also in 1968, Hawkes published a paper in Antiquity entitled "The Proper Study of Mankind".
 In it, she argued against an over-emphasis on science in archaeological discourse.
 The paper was widely debated, with archaeologist D. P. Agrawal suggesting in 1970 that her article was the "protests of a passing generation" and that it contributed to polemicisation of the field.
 In 1973, James Feibleman challenged her interpretation of archaeological science as reductionist.